muratk5n/thirdwave/en/0119/2017/12/timeline-syria-tr.md

      * 10/02: PM undergoes a second intestinal surgery
      * 19/07: Kurdish town of Kobanê in Rojova, Syria declared its autonomy.
 It was followed by Cizire and Afrin.
      * 20/08: Obama said use of chemical weapons in Syria would cross a "red line"
+     * 09/11: Petraeus resigns as Director of the CIA, after admitting having a sexual relationship with his biographer.
      * 28/12: PM reveals intel chief has been visiting jailed Kurdish guerilla leader to find a solution to the conflict marking the beginning of the Peace Process